blunsford2017/100DaysOfCode/Day1.md

 - Coding challenges for interviews
 - Review of Big O notations!
 - review how to figure it out for interviews
+- Hash maps/ hash tables (same thing) what we have been using in class (review more)